 Money saved: $205 per year Time spent on the phone: 17 minutes, 23 seconds How you can do this: Call your cell phone provider and say you want to switch to another provider because they're offering you a lower monthly bill and a free phone.
 See where your current company can chip at your monthly payment by taking away stuff you don't need (like that extra data I wasn't using).

-The energy bill
+The Internet bill

 I expected to call Xcel Energy (a company that provides power to where I'm based in Colorado as well as to North Dakota, South Dakota, Minnesota, Wisconsin, Michigan, New Mexico, and Texas) and hear energy-saving tips to save on your bill every month.
 And that's what I got: super-helpful tips to reduce my energy bill.
 But they were also happy to reduce my bill for me.

 In exchange for a $40 credit once a year, I enrolled in a program that lets Xcel use fancy air-conditioning technology to "manage my AC use" for short periods of time when demand is super high for electricity in the summer.
 They only usually need to use this once or twice a season, and it never goes on during the weekends.
 They say the majority of people never notice when they use it.
 It helps the company reduce the risk of brownouts and blackouts for everyone, and I get the equivalent of one almost-free energy bill.

 Money saved: $40 per year (at least) Time spent on the phone: Nine minutes, 47 seconds How you can do this: If you don't have Xcel, call your energy company and talk to them.
 They'll at least give you tips to reduce your energy usage.